grafana/mimir/docs/sources/architecture/about-the-hash-ring.md

 - **Heartbeating**: instances periodically send an heartbeat to the ring to signal they're up and running.
 An instance is considered unhealthy if misses the heartbeat for some period of time.
 - **Zone-aware replication**: zone-aware replication is the replication of data across failure domains and can be optionally enabled in Grafana Mimir.
 For more information, see [configuring zone-aware replication]({{<relref "../operating-grafana-mimir/configure-zone-aware-replication.md">}}).
 - **Shuffle sharding**: Grafana Mimir optionally support shuffle sharding in a multi-tenant cluster, to reduce the blast radius of an outage and better isolate tenants.
 For more information, see [configure shuffle sharding]({{<relref "../operating-grafana-mimir/configure-shuffle-sharding.md">}}).

-## How the hash ring is shared between Grafana Mimir instances

-Hash ring data structures need to be shared between Grafana Mimir instances.
-To propagate changes to the hash ring, Grafana Mimir uses a key-value store.
-The key-value store is required and can be configured independently for the hash rings of different components.

-For more information, see the [key-value store documentation]({{<relref "./about-the-key-value-store.md">}}).